thomasdeml/kinesis-cli-plugin/README.md

    Use other metric name and different start and end time.
 Time needs to be in UTC.

    `aws kinesis get-shard-metrics --stream-name Test --metric-name IncomingBytes --start-time 2016-10-10T10:10:00Z --end-time 2016-10-10T11:10:00Z`

+   if the Python dateparser module is installed (`pip install dateparser`) you can also use relative dates like `--start-time "20 minutes ago"`

    **Example 4:**